 To see Durdle Door from the sea check out this tour.

 16. Lulworth Cove – Family Days Out Dorset

 Lulworth Cove is one of the most popular beaches in all of Dorset.
 It’s about a 30 minute walk across the hill from the Durdle Door car park if you would like a nice coastal stroll.
 Alternatively, you can park closer just next to West Lulworth village, however, you will still need to do a bit of a hill walk to get there!

 The water is crystal clear and a beautiful blue colour which attracts so many visitors.
 The beach is a pebble beach so no sand castles for little ones, that said it is shallow so perfect for little paddlers.

 We had such a great morning visiting the blue pool.
-It’s more close to the Lulworth attractions so best to tie it in when you are in that area.
-This activity was our daughters favourite.
-It was much nicer on the purse strings than some the other activities too!
+It’s closer to the Lulworth attractions so best to tie it in when you are in that area.
+This activity was our daughter’s favourite.
+It was much nicer on the purse strings than some of the other activities too!

 The Blue Pool is a natural swimming hole where the minerals in the water give it a distinctive blue colour.
 It’s certainly more vivid on a bright day.
 The pool is surrounded by beautiful woodlands with a trail all around the edge weaving through the trees.

 Funnily enough, we did not see anyone swimming, everyone was just on a walk.
 You can bring an off-road style stroller, there are no steps on the way around.